mozilla/payments-service/docs/topics/api.rst

     - This is not an auth protected end point.
 The user may make a payment anonymously as long as the product supports it.
-    - If the user is signed in, the payment token will be saved for use in future payments.
     - If paying with a ``paymethod`` URI (a saved payment method) then the user must be signed in and must be the owner of that payment method.